AliETninja/passeimuitodireto/README.md

  - REST API

   HTTP Request Methods
-  GET - https://passeimuitodireto.com/api/:pergunta - returns a JSON file with the text content from passeidireto.com
+  GET - https://passeimuitodireto.com/api/:pergunta - returns a JSON file with the text and img content

   here's the web DOC about the api https://passeimuitodireto.com/api